Top 50+ Cypress Interview Questions & Answers

 Cypress provides hooks like before and before, each for configuring and setting up the test environment before running tests.
 Developers can use these hooks to perform tasks like setting up test fixtures, starting servers, or configuring test dependencies.
 Additionally, Cypress supports environment variables and configuration files for managing test environment settings and parameters, allowing developers to customize test behaviour based on different environments (e.g., development, staging, production).

-40. What are the recommended strategies for running Cypress tests in Continuous Integration (CI) pipelines?
+40. What are the best strategies for running Cypress tests in CI pipelines?

 Ans: